river flowing through a forest

 two people walking through a vineyard

 A carbon removal certificate is an independently verified document that confirms that 1 metric ton of CO2-equivalent (CO2e) has been removed from the atmosphere and stored for the long-term using a verified removal method.
 The certificate is issued to the supplier and purchased by a buyer who wants to remove their residual emissions in a credible way.
-The certificate must be retired, ideally as close to the purchasing time frame as possible, to ensure a unique and credible carbon removal claim.
+The certificate must then be retired to ensure a unique and credible carbon removal claim.

-We have also sourced carbon removal certificates issued by Plan Vivo.
-Plan Vivo is a certification body that certifies projects against the Plan Vivo Carbon Standard (PV Climate) which is a tried and tested framework, developed with over 25 years of experience, for community and smallholder land-use and forestry projects.
+We have also sourced carbon removal certificates issued by Plan Vivo and Verra.
+Plan Vivo is a certification body that certifies projects against the Plan Vivo Carbon Standard (PV Climate) for community and smallholder land-use and forestry projects.
 Certified PV Climate projects can issue Plan Vivo Certificates (PVCs).
 Each PVC represents one metric ton of CO2e emission removal alongside other non-carbon benefits (climate adaptation, biodiversity protection, water provision, etc.).
+Verra operates the Verified Carbon Standard (VCS) Program and once certified, projects are eligible to be issued Verified Carbon Units (VCUs), with one VCU representing one metric tonne of carbon dioxide removed from the atmosphere.

-Besides agreements for the supply of carbon-removal certificates from established projects, Zurich also has agreements in place with some early stage but highly promising carbon-removal suppliers.
-The majority of our agreements are pre-purchase agreements whereby Zurich agrees to purchase, and even pay in advance, to secure carbon removal certificates that have not yet been produced.
+Besides contracts for the supply of carbon removal certificates from established projects, Zurich also partners with early-stage but highly promising carbon-removal companies.
+Most of our contracts are structured as pre purchase agreements, meaning Zurich commits to buy and makes partial payments upfront for carbon removal certificates that have not yet been produced.

 Through our pre-purchasing agreements, we aim to ramp up our supply of carbon-removal certificates to eliminate the same amount of CO2e as we produce 2030 onwards.